 We trained models to predict whether or not fMRI studies activated each cluster, given the semantic content of the studies.
 In other words, if we know which psychological topics are mentioned in a study how well can we predict whether the study activates a specific region?
 We used 4-fold cross-validation for testing and calculated the mean score across all folds as the final measure of performance.
 We scored our models using the area under the curve of the receiver operating characteristic (AUC-ROC)– a summary metric of classification performance that takes into account both sensitivity and specificity.
-AUC-ROC was chosen because this measure is not detrimentally affected by unbalanced data, which was important because each region varied in the ratio of studies that activated it to the studies that did not.
+AUC-ROC was chosen because this measure is not detrimentally affected by unbalanced data69, which was important because each region varied in the ratio of studies that activated it to the studies that did not.

 To generate functional preference profiles, we extracted from the naive Bayes models the log odds-ratio (LOR) of a topic being present in active studies versus inactive studies.
 The LOR was defined, for each region, as the log of the ratio between the probability of a given topic in active studies and the probability of the topic in inactive studies, for each region.
 LOR values above 0 indicate that a psychological topic is predictive of activation of a given region.
 To determine the statistical significance of these associations, we permuted the class labels and extracted the LOR for each topic 1000 times.
 This resulted in a null distribution of LOR for each topic and each cluster.
 Using this null distribution, we calculated p-values for each pairwise relationship between psychological concepts and regions, and reported associations significant after controlling for multiple comparisons using False Discovery Rate with q<0.01.
 Finally, to determine if certain topics showed greater preference for one cluster versus another, we conducted exploratory, post-hoc comparisons by determining if the 95% confidence intervals (CI) of the LOR of a specific topic for a one region overlapped with the 95% CI of the same topic in another region.
 We generated CIs using bootstrapping, sampling with replacement and recalculating log-odds ratios for each region 1000 times.
 A full reference figure of the loadings between topic and regions, including CIs, is available in Supplemental Figure 3.
 The ordering of the labels around the polar plot was determined using hierarchical clustering with average linkage, resulting in an order that concisely conveyed the functional differences between LFC’s subregions.